 Decorating for the Hutch for the Start of the Season

 After finishing the inside of the spring hutch, I have added an antique French flower crate with an old feed bucket I did find thrifting last summer.
 I have filled it with Cherry Blossom branches and sticks I did find in our yard.
 I also enjoy adding natural elements to decorate the home.
 Found frames finish this off nicely adding some interest.

 Let’s Take a Look at the in the Great Room Getting Ready for Warmer Days

 As a rule, I often begin decorating our bookshelf for the seasons.
 I find it gives me a beginning point.

-Haviing a semi open floor, this spring, the theme carries through to our great room to keep the look cohesive.
-Again, using moss balls as accents in addition to a moss covered vase.
+Having a semi open floor, this spring, the theme carries through to our great room to keep the look cohesive.
+Again, using moss balls as accents in addition to a moss-covered vase.
 It’s simple and adds charm.
-The bird I have had and gave a makeover which you can read the easy DIY HERE.
+The bird I have had and gave a makeover which you can read about this easy DIY.
 It’s an easy tutorial to give a piece a quick new look.

 I especially enjoy adding crowns in décor.
 The crown below is a beauty and is filled with another bird nest I made.
 Seeded Eucalyptus also adds a touch of green.

 The Alabaster bird bath is a thrift store find.
 It’s also difficult to find these with the birds attached so this was a lucky find.
 A moss ball is all that’s needed.